noir-lang/noir/docs/docs/dev_docs/getting_started/aztecnr-getting-started.md

 ### Deploy

-You can use the previously generated artificat to deploy the smart contract.
+You can use the previously generated artifact to deploy the smart contract.
 Our constructor takes two arguments - `initial_counter` and `owner` so let's make sure to pass those in.

 `initial_counter` can be any uint.
 In this guide we'll pick 100, but you can pick anything.